PilotThings/node-red-contrib-pilot-things/README.md

 You need valid Pilot Things credentials to use these nodes.

-Sign-up for free at https://www.pilot-things.com/sign-up
+To sign-up for free, please [contact us](https://www.pilot-things.com/contact).

-For support go to https://support.pilot-things.com/
+For support go to https://support.pilot-things.com/.

 ## Installation